henrikroschmann/Async-Is-the-way/README.md

 Source: *Flow in a asynchronous method .NET 5, C# in depth, Jon skeet*

 Example: When you order a pizza you typically don't stand in the door and wait for the delivery dude/dudette to come (synchronous approach).
-You **await** after the call by returning to your standard task of watching tv until the token, pizza, arrives at the door and you take next action (Async).
+You **await** after the call by returning to your standard task of watching TV until the token, pizza arrives at the door and you take the next action (Async).

 ## let's dig 🪓 deeper State Machine